oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 ***
 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

 **Note:** Installing Oppia on Windows is ever so slightly more **complicated** when compared to Linux/ Mac.
-We recommend installing on [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29) or [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29) instead if you are facing a lot of issues in Windows.
+We recommend installing on [LLinux or Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia) instead if you are facing a lot of issues in Windows.

 **Note:** These instructions are tested to work on Windows 10.
 If you have some other version of windows, we strongly recommend using Linux or Mac OS, if possible.